-PARKING Park City moved its parking enforcement operation from one being provided to the City by a third party contractor to an in-house operation.
+TRANSPORTATION Park City and Sundance collaborate on both traffic and transit planning year round to ensure the event runs as smoothly OPER in-house operation.
 The objective of this move was to improve customer service while still maintaining effective compliance with parking regulations.
 Initial indications are the in-house program will prove very successful.
 Parking has added significant technology enhancements in the past year including pay-by-phone, on line citation appeals and citation payments, real time info available to enforcement officers in the field and automated license plate recognition systems all of these enhancements improve the level of customer service delivered.